MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/New-MpPerformanceRecording.md

 ### -RecordTo

-Specifies the location in which to save the Microsoft Defender Antimalware performance recording.
+Specifies the location in which to save the Microsoft Defender Antivirus performance recording.

 ```yaml
 Type: String